CyVerse-learning-materials/SciApps_guide/step3.rst

   4. Leave others as defaults, and then click **Submit Job**.
 You will be asked to confirm and prompted to check the job status in the right panel.

   ..
 Tip::
     In the right panel, each job name is designated with a number and an app id (e.g. 1: SNAP-0.0.1).
-Defined outputs (in Agave app definition) are displayed after clicking on a job name.
+Defined outputs in Agave app definition (e.g. my.all.hmm) are displayed after clicking on a job name.

      |status|
     From left to right, there are three icons next to each job name: